 We audit the knowledge base of central government finances and the state’s financial management on which the decisions on the social security reform are based by

-assessing the interconnections of benefits and services, their cost-effectiveness, and their impacts in relation to each other and to the targets set
+assessing the interconnections between benefits and services, their appropriateness, and their impacts in relation to each other and to the targets set,

-providing information on systemic interdependencies for the preparation of the social security reform
+providing information on the systemic interdependencies and mutual relationships of issues for the preparation of the social security reform,

-assessing the impacts of social security expenses on the development of general government finances.
+assessing the link of social security expenses to the development of general government finances.

 Employment and entrepreneurship